nikitavoloboev/data/macOS/apps/hazel.md

 Since I want to keep my macOS repo always updated, I made a macro to open the README file in Sublime Text so I can quickly make a change, save and the change will instantly be commited with `update readme` message.

-The Hazel rule for this is really simple and looks like this:
+The Hazel rule for this is simple and looks like this:
 ![](https://i.imgur.com/EF3elcv.png)

 With this as the shell script: